 This might be the easiest method as it requires you to just drive your car at 50 mph for about 10 miles and the sensors will automatically calibrate themselves.
 Some vehicles require a higher speed and you can also use cruise control to keep the speed constant.

 Remove and Re-Connect the Car Battery

-Every car has an onboard computer which may face a certain glitch from time to time.
+Every car has an onboard computer which may face certain glitches from time to time.
 The best way to fix these glitches is to reset the computer and this can be done by disconnecting and reconnecting the battery.

 Open your car’s hood and look for the battery’s positive terminal.
 Remove the positive terminal to disconnect the battery then press the vehicle’s horn to drain out any remaining power.
 Reconnect the positive terminal and the TPMS warning light should go away.

-There are a lot of different TPMS Reset tools on the market.
-In some cases, you will have to reprogram the sensors if they have lost their information and you need a TPMS Reset tool for this task.
-With a TPMS Reset tool, you can often reset the TPMS light with an easy click of a button of your car.
+There are a lot of different TPMS reset tools on the market.
+In some cases, you will have to reprogram the sensors if they have lost their information and you need a TPMS reset tool for this task.
+With a TPMS reset tool, you can often reset the TPMS light with an easy click of a button of your car.
 If you are interested in buying a tool like this, I can recommend the Autel TS401 MaxiTPMS Activation Tool Link to Amazon.
-You also reset the TPMS light if you have a good OBD2 scanner.
-Always make sure the tools are compatible with your vehicle before you are making any purchase.
+You can also reset the TPMS light if you have a good OBD2 scanner.
+Always make sure the tools are compatible with your vehicle before making a purchase.

 You can also try out these specific methods depending on your car make and model.

-If you own a 2016 or above Honda car with a touchscreen display, then follow these steps to easily re-calibrate the TPMS.
+If you own a 2016 or later Honda car with a touchscreen display, then follow these steps to easily re-calibrate the TPMS.

 - Go to the home screen